Techtonica/curriculum/testing-and-tdd/backend-testing.md

             location: 'San Francisco',
         };

-        // if the tested code requests https://api.github.com/users/octocat
-        // then return a successful response (200) with the content of mockResponse nock('https://api.github.com')
+        // now tell nock that if it sees a request to the URL api.github.com/users/octocat nock('https://api.github.com')
             .get('/users/octocat')
+            // then it should return a successful response (200) with the
+            // content of mockResponse
             .reply(200, mockResponse);

+        // we now make the call we want to test (getUser) and verify that the
+        // response is as expected
         return getUser('octocat').then(response => {
             // expect an object back
             expect(typeof response).to.equal('object');